tweistror/ccfraud/readme.md

 --oversampling  | no | n | y, n | Flag for activation of oversampling (default is no)

 Further, `--help` is available to show console-based help.

+The `config.ini`-file is used for setting training sizes for all different datasets.